Transit Photometry and Ephemeris Refinement of WASP-12 b Using TESS Data: Results

-The observed minus calculated (O--C) residuals relative to the refined ephemeris are shown in Figure~\ref{fig:oc_diagram}.
-The timing residuals are distributed symmetrically around zero with amplitudes of order a few minutes and show no evidence for systematic trends or periodic structure.
+The O--C residuals relative to the refined ephemeris are shown in Fig.~\ref{fig:oc_diagram}.
+The transit timing residuals are symmetrically distributed around zero and have amplitudes of a few minutes.
+There is no evidence for any periodic trends in the timing residuals.

 The reduced chi-square of the ephemeris fit is